mireille07/UNIL_Lausanne/README.md

 | KNN Model                   | 0.412903      |	0.418594      | 0.408406      | 0.418750   |

-### 6- Submission
+### 4- Submission
-We use our best model with the cleaned sentence of file 'unlabelled_test_dat.cvs', then we need to decode our result {0,1,2,3,4,5}->{A1,A2,B1,B2,C1,C2} same format as in the file 'sample_submission.cvs', download in csv format and submit on Kaggle with an accuracy of 0.45.
+We use our best model on the cleaned sentence of file 'unlabelled_test_dat.cvs', convert it inthe same format as in the file 'sample_submission.cvs', download in csv format and submit on Kaggle with an accuracy of 0.45.

-### 7- Model Improvement:
+### 6- Model Improvement:
 Many are the ways to improve the accuracy of a model, in our case , we choose the Principal Component Analysis (PCA) which for some unknown reason didn't improve our model. then We tried the Bert Model from HuggigngFace...